↓

 Flash Fiction Friday

-Relax for a few minutes with some short stories to kick off the weekend.
-We hope you enjoy.
+Come on over for a short read to celebrate the start of the weekend.
+We hope you enjoy!

 A. Catherine Noon